melanie-fuchs/MemoryAndroidApp/README.md

 ### Description of the Application
 The android app is a simple memory-game.
 The user can play the game with either colors, icons* or paintings*.
+There are four different game-sizes available: 16, 24, 30 or 40 cards.
+The user can also choose to play with sound or without.
+You can make a custom game by replacing the voice-messages and/or paintings with your personal messages / photos / paintings.

 *check source of the art under 'SOURCES'